 - The English Championship is normally held in Telford and is a step up.
 There are a lot more competitors (Approximately 1000-1500) and to accomodate this, there are more divisions for juniors, cadets, adults and executives (Veterans).
 There is no team pattern event, and all sparring is continuous.

 - The Welsh Championship in Cardiff although has the same divisions and system as the English, tends to be a little smaller and holds around 800 to 1000 competitors

 - The Scottish Championship tends to be smaller again and is great as a national competition for lower grades who want to move up a level, if you are willing to travel that is!

 - The British Championship is the biggest of all national competitions and can take in over 2000 competitors.
 All the famous faces are seen and the favourite event is the men’s black belt tag team.
 Because the TAGB is a founder member of TKDI (Tae Kwon Do International), this competition is open to all the countries who are members.
 Frequent participants are The Nederlands and Poland.
-It is best to enter this competition with a little more experience, or be a competitive spirit!
+It is best to enter this competition with a little more experience, or have a competitive spirit!

 - The TAGB take their national team to many Europeans events.
 Most of these competitions are open to any TAGB member!
 Some include great holiday opporunities such as skiing.

 - The TAGB are also the main association that holds the TKDI World Championships every 2 to 3 years.
 It is a fantastic opportunity for anyone to compete in this exhilerating event, or even spectate.
 The last competition had competitiors from over 40 countries!
 There are many clips on You Tube that would give you a great idea of the standard.
 It is a very exciting event and not to be missed!
 It also includes a musical pattern event and National Team sparring.
-In the last couple of years, this event has been opened to colour belts.